 Entries are for informational purposes only.

-Inclusion of an app does not constitute approval, endorsement, recommendation or support by the Northwest Georgia Center for Independent Living.
+The inclusion of an app does not constitute approval, endorsement, recommendation, or support by the Northwest Georgia Center for Independent Living.

 TapTapSee is designed to help the blind and visually impaired identify objects they encounter in their daily lives.
 Simply double tap the screen to take a photo of anything, at any angle, and hear the app speak the identification back to you (Note: Spoken identification requires Talkback to be turned on).
 TapTapSee helps the blind and visually impaired become more independent in their day-to-day activities.

 These apps (different for each store) help you turn your device into a magnifying glass!
 Both apps linked here are free.
 For individuals with vision impairments, these apps are great when you need to read text or see something small but do not have a traditional magnifying glass with you.

 The Floyd County, Georgia, Emergency Management app contains advanced features that strive to help keep the citizens of Floyd County prepared and informed about any emergency at hand.
 Code Red Enrollment, Emergency Shelter information, and Preparedness Kit all provide info prior to emergencies while features such as NOAA Radio, Weather Radar, and Alerts provide up to the second information.
 Contact Information allows for further communication after the fact.

 BlindSquare makes you sense what’s around you.
 The only thing you need to do is listen.
 BlindSquare is a new solution that combines the latest technology to help the blind with their daily lives.
 It has been developed in collaboration with blind people and carefully field tested.
 You need either an iPhone or an iPad to get started.
 It also supports some additional accessories to enhance the experience.